Call for applications for the next edition will open on the 1st of March 2024.

 The admission procedure for the selection of candidates will be carried out individually by the universities and is not under UNHCR’s responsibility.

 Interested candidates are strongly advised to consult the individual call for applications issued by the universities, as requirements may vary.

 Application is open exclusively to candidates who:

-- Are residing in Ethiopia and have been recognized refugee status in this country in collaboration with UNHCR;
+- Are residing in Kenya, Mozambique, Niger, Nigeria, South Africa, Uganda, Zambia and Zimbabwe and have been recognized refugee status in these countries in collaboration with UNHCR

 - Hold a qualification valid for admission to the chosen Second Cycle Degree Programme;

-- Have a Grade Point Average (GPA) of at least 3.0 according to the Ethiopian tertiary education grading system or equivalent according to the comparable table issued by the Italian Ministry of Education;
+- Have a Grade Point Average (GPA) of at least 3.0 according to the country of graduation tertiary education grading system or equivalent according to the comparable table issued by the Italian Ministry of Education;

-- Hold a degree obtained in or after 2016 and no later than March 31st 2021 (please note that some universities do not apply a time limit for graduation, please refer to individual call for applications) ;
+- Hold a degree obtained in or after 2019 and no later than the call deadline (please note that some universities do not apply a time limit for graduation, please refer to individual call for applications);

 - Meet the specific admission requirements of the Second cycle degree programme;